How Long Does It Take for Desiccant to Dry

 Activated Alumina Drying Time

-Activated alumina commonly dries inside 2-4 hours at temperatures starting from 350°F to 500°F (175°C to 260°C).
-This desiccant is generally utilized in water filtration systems and air dryers.
+Activated alumina dries within 2–4 hours at temperatures between 350°F and 500°F (175°C to 260°C).
+It is often used in water filtration systems and air dryers.

 Calcium Chloride Drying Time

-Calcium chloride desiccants can also take 2-3 hours to dry at lower temperatures of 200 to 250°F (93°C to 120°C).
-They are especially effective however may be extra hard to dry absolutely.
+Calcium chloride desiccants take 2–3 hours to dry at lower temperatures, between 200°F and 250°F (93°C to 120°C).
+While effective, they can be harder to dry completely.

 Methods to Speed Up Desiccant Drying